PAIReD jet: A multi-pronged resonance tagging strategy across all Lorentz boosts: The PAIReD jet strategy

-Another potential complication to consider as we define high-level physics objects spanning a large part of the detector is the ability to calibrate the momentum and other kinematic features of the object.
-In the case of PAIReD(Ellipse) jets, this can be overcome by suitably adjusting the standard methods \citep{Khachatryan:2016kdb,ATLAS:2020cli} used to calibrate jet energies, for instance, using event samples enriched in leptonically-decaying Z bosons recoiling against two small-radius jets.
-The flavor tagging efficiency of PAIReD(Ellipse) jets can similarly be compared in simulation and data using standard calibration methods used for large-radius jets, for example, using the kinematics of soft-muons or secondary vertices contained inside the PAIReD(Ellipse) jets to select a subset of QCD multijet events in data that mimic $\text{b\ensuremath{\bar{\text{b}}}}$ or $\text{c}\bar{\text{c}}$ jets in terms of tagger score distributions \citep{Sirunyan:2017ezt,CMS-DP-2022-005}.
+The flavor tagging efficiency of PAIReD(Ellipse) jets can similarly be compared in simulation and data using standard calibration methods used for large-radius jets.
+These methods involve using the kinematics of soft-muons or secondary vertices contained inside the jets to select a subset of QCD multijet events in data that mimic $\text{b\ensuremath{\bar{\text{b}}}}$ or $\text{c}\bar{\text{c}}$ jets in terms of tagger score distributions \citep{Sirunyan:2017ezt}.
+More recent methods \citep{CMS-DP-2022-005,CMS-PAS-BTV-22-001} make use of Boosted Decision Trees (BDTs) \citep{FREUND1997119,Breiman:1984aa} to achieve the same goal for highly performant taggers.
+Similar methods may be used to isolate a subset of QCD multijet events in data that mimic $\text{b\ensuremath{\bar{\text{b}}}}$ or $\text{c}\bar{\text{c}}$ PAIReD(Ellipse) jets in terms of tagger score distributions, followed by a fit to data to extract correction factors at different efficiencies.
+Calibration is a challenge that experiments must overcome before PAIReD(Ellipse) jets can be used in physics analyses.
+Detailed demonstration of specific calibration methods is beyond the scope of this paper.